ericwq/aprilsh/README.md

 apsh -m 100 eric@localhost:8022
 # apsh login without port mapping
 apsh eric@localhost
 ```
+After apsh login, you connection to the remote server is provided by aprilsh.

 Note: when aports finally approve aprilsh, the above private repository will be replaced by official testing repositories.
 The testing repositories will provide all architecture packages.
 ```sh
 # add testing repositories